PaulKinlan/paul.kinlan.me/content/en/2021-06-13-bcd-a-hidden-web-compat-gem.markdown

 slug: bcd-a-hidden-web-compat-gem
 date: 2021-06-13T01:30:29.419Z
 title: "Browser Compat Data - developer gold"
-summary:
+summary: "MDN created Browser Compat Data and it's a goldmine.
+We should be using it a lot more"
-tags: ["web compat", compatibility, bcd]
+tags: ["web compat", compatibility, bcd, mdn]
 draft: true
 ---